 Generally, it is useful to think about how close a potential facility is to the family members who will be providing support.
 Ultimately, a facility close to family may be more desirable than one far away regardless of differences in the quality of care or the attractiveness of the facility.
 If families are close to facilities, they might visit more often and can support the resident in his or her quest for quality care and quality of life.

 Are there options other than moving into a licensed long-term care facility?

 Yes.
-Many individuals choose to live in a certified assisted living facility.
-Others prefer a combination of in-home services.
+Many individuals choose to live at home with a combination of in-home services.